 Do you remember the lump in your throat when you thought of a baby being taken from its mother?
 I do.

 When the shockwaves settled, it was 2019.
-Holding facilities, which were designed and build for Mexican males in the 90s, were housing women and children who’d fled a country eating them alive.
+Holding facilities, which were designed and built for Mexican males in the 90s, were housing women and children who’d fled a country eating them alive.
 Cells with 50 people reached capacity at 150.
 Chain link cages were set up.
 Families were held under bridges.
 It was an “invasion” and a national emergency was declared.

 In El Paso, riot police began running practice drills to physically push people back across the line—something that was never necessary.
 Migrants either walked across in places where there was no wall or lined up to apply for asylum.
 There had to be another response, but ‘child separation’ had backfired.

-The Trump administration needed to rebrand, and “Migrant Protection Protocols” (MPP) were born, the most misleading title since snake oil.
-It’s better known today as “Remain in Mexico” policy.
+The Trump administration needed to rebrand, and the “Migrant Protection Protocols” (MPP) were born, the most misleading title since snake oil.
+It’s better known today as the “Remain in Mexico” policy.
 It claimed that shoving migrants back into Mexico would be the ‘humanitarian’ thing to do.
 And as soon as they did, the cartels swooped in like wolves waiting on a kill.

 At last, in January 2020, I’d had enough of watching.
 I boarded a flight for El Paso.
 I had to know…